jlafer/flexsim/README.md

   - New dimensions have been added: `center` and `customer`.
   - The `channel` dimension has been given a new value parameter property, `address`, which gives the phone number or "to" address that customers use to contact the center on that channel.
 - The simulation now generates most of the standard task attributes expected by Flex Insights, so that individual conversations have realistic metadata.
+### 0.0.5
+- The concept of dimension instances has been removed, which greatly simplifies the configuration and the code.
+Sorry for the confusion and churn!
+This may result in occasional redundancy when defining related dimensions (e.g., `topic` and `skill`) both having the same values and perhaps other properties.
+However, the few times when this occurs didn't seem to justify the added complexity.
+- The following additions and changes have been made to the domain schema:
+  - The `instances` property of dimensions has been removed.
+All dimension-instance properties have moved to the dimension.
+  - Dimension objects now have a new optional property named `parent`.
+This allows parent-child dimensions, where the values (`options`) of the child are restricted to a subset of its parent's values.
+  - Dimension objects now have a new optional property named `attrName`.
+This allows a dimension that gets saved as a worker or task attribute to be saved with a different name, which can be a period-delimited path name (e.g., routing.skills).
+  - The `values` property has been renamed to `options`.
+Furthermore, it is now an object and not an array.
+See the description above for details.
+  - The `valueParams` property has been renamed to `optionParams`.
+It is also now an object and not an array.
+See the description above for details.